HimanshuGupta-p1/Samvad-Server/README.md

 # Samvad-Server

-## This is an API for the Samvad - A Chat Application.
+## This is an API for the Samvad - A Real-time Chat Application.

 ### Install Dependencies
 ```